angarsky/diveintopython/learn/functions.md

 As you can see, you can pass any number of arguments to the `calculate_sum` function, and it will work correctly.

-## How to properly name a function in Python
+## How to Properly Name a Function in Python

 1. Function names must **start with a letter or underscore** `_`, followed by any combination of letters, numbers, or underscores.
 Example: `def my_function():`